ckormanyos/wide-integer/README.md

 has been taken to test in certain high-performance embedded real-time programming environments.

-### Compiler switches
+### Configuration macros (compile-time)

-Various configuration features can optionally be enabled or disabled with the compiler switches:
+Various configuration features can optionally be enabled or disabled at compile time with the compiler switches:

 ```C
 #define WIDE_INTEGER_DISABLE_IOSTREAM